Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Evaluation

 \subsection{Baselines}

-Since, to our knowledge, \toolname is the first approach to generate amortized CFEs for black-box models, there exist no previous approaches against which we can directly compare.
-Nevertheless, we compare \toolname to several previous popular CFE generating approaches and two other baselines that we developed.
+Since, to our knowledge, \toolname is the first approach to generate amortized ARs for black-box models, there exist no previous approaches which we can directly compare against.
+Nevertheless, we compare \toolname to several previous popular AR generating approaches.

-\textbf{Baselines we developed.} To compare \toolname to approaches that generated CFEs in an amortized manner for black-box models, we developed two baselines: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Random:} This approach tries to generate CFEs by executing random actions from the action space.
+\textbf{Baselines we developed.} To compare \toolname to approaches that generated ARs in an amortized manner for black-box models, we developed two baselines: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Random:} This approach tries to reach a counterfactual state by executing random actions from the action space.